Diros1234/programacion-java/README.md

 I hope that this exercisis can help someone.

-If you have any question about some exercise do not hesitate to ask me, I will try to solve it.
+If you have any question about some exercise don't doubt to ask me, I will try to solve it.